Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 4. We have Great Restaurants (and patios) in Halifax

-When we first moved here 16 years ago, I remember my wife saying to me how Halifax felt very much like Cardiff felt when she was growing up – a City on the brink of a growth and cultural explosion.
+When we first moved to Halifax 18 years ago, I remember my wife saying how Halifax felt very much like Cardiff when she was growing up – a city on the brink of a growth and cultural explosion.
 And I think she was right.
-It appears our little gem of a City is garnering attention and growing at a rapid pace.
+It appears our little gem of a city is garnering attention and growing at a rapid pace.
+If you’re considering moving to Halifax, you’ll quickly discover that this city is on the rise and offers an incredible blend of opportunities and experiences.

-Over the last 5 years, a whole slew of great restaurants have popped up in and around Halifax.
+Over the last five years, a whole slew of great restaurants have popped up in and around Halifax.
 Truth is, no matter what part of town you’re in, you’re never far from your next “best meal ever!”
 From great local burger joints to formal sit-down dining options, you will find exactly what your taste buds are craving any time of day.
-If you are a “foodie” you will love what Halifax has to offer.
+If you’re moving to Halifax, as a “foodie,” you’ll love what Halifax has to offer.
+The culinary scene here is diverse, vibrant, and growing every year, making Halifax an exciting place to call home.

 I have even more to tell you about, so if you want more recommendations for restaurants in Halifax, please just ask!